varunsrin/ledgerous/README.md

 # Ledger

-Ledger is a accounting helper module that calculates the set of payments required to resolve open accounts.
+Ledger is an accounting helper that calculates the smallest set of payments that will settle open accounts.

 ## Installation